Six weeks is a lot of time for self-reflection and lesson learning. Here are 10 things we learned during out adventure abroad!

 I hate being that traveler who shows up not knowing a word of the language, but sometimes it’s unavoidable.
 Adult brains are not as open to learning language as young minds so even if we wanted to try to learn enough language to get by, it would require a lot of studying and dedication.
 Fear not!
 Everyone in Europe seems to speak at least a few words of English.
 I was amazed at how many people not only spoke English but spoke it well.
 We bounced through five countries and never faced a language barrier.
 However, we didn’t barge into places shouting in English, expecting or demanding that everyone spoke to us in English.
 We always tried to be gracious about it, at least attempting a “hello” in the language of the country we were in and asking if they spoke English.
 Often, we didn’t even have to ask; our lack of foreign language skills apparent, they would speak to us in our native tongue or English menus would be handed to us.

-3. The American service industry created unmatched high standards.
+The American service industry has created unmatched high standards.

 Maybe it’s because American servers rely on tips or maybe because we went to Europe at peak tourist season and they were all just done, but European service leaves a lot to be desired.
 Waiting twenty minutes for our drink orders, rude servers, having to flag down a server to order a second drink… and why is it so difficult to get a LARGE CUP OF WATER?
 Do Europeans just not get thirsty?
 They always looked at me like I was crazy asking for a cup of tap water, and once I even got served in a shot glass!
 The thing that baffled us the most happened in Holland: we would sit down at a table, the waiter would come over and stare at us expectantly, as if they were ready to take our order.
 We just sat down.
 We need a menu.
 Why not bring us a menu, right away?
 We had to ask for one 90% of the time.
 (Fun fact: we had the best service in Paris, so all of that BS about French being rude is just untrue.)

-4. Walking is the best way to see a city.
+Walking is the best way to explore a city.

 We have come to the conclusion that, for many reasons, we are not tour people, the most notable reason being that we both like to be in control of the situation and have the freedom to stop and go as we choose.
 Walking affords that luxury in a way that organized tours do not.
 Walking also lets you see a city from a totally unique perspective, one you probably don’t experience often (unless you live in a walkable city).
 Riding bikes would have been faster and fun, but walking takes more time, which means you have more time to notice stuff.
 I like documenting the mundane details of a place just as much as I like capturing the big, awe-inspiring stuff, and walking allows you to stop and smell the streets.